-We actively encourage every pupil and adult to embrace the above values, thereby developing knowledge, skills and attitudes which enable them to develop as reflective learners and grow to be stable, educated, respected and respectful adults in modern Britain.
+We actively encourage every pupil and adult to embrace the Trust values and ethos, thereby developing knowledge, skills and attitudes which enable them to develop as reflective learners and grow to be educated, respected and respectful adults in modern Britain.
 It is our duty to prepare every pupil for what will be expected of them by society in the future.